vishalcloudyuga/dcos-docs/1.9/administration/access-node/tunnel.md

 **Warning:** DC/OS Tunnel is appropriate for development, debugging, and testing only.
 Do not use DC/OS Tunnel in production.

 # SOCKS
 DC/OS Tunnel can run a SOCKS proxy over SSH to the cluster.
-SOCKS proxies work for any protocol, but your service must be configured to use the proxy, which runs on port 1080 by default.
+SOCKS proxies work for any protocol, but your client must be configured to use the proxy, which runs on port 1080 by default.

 # HTTP